Book a flight in our Cub and put the fun back into your flying!

-Perhaps a few more hours may be necessary to achieve full competency in stronger crosswinds and wheeler landings, as significantly it’s in crosswinds that tail wheel types can be at quite challenging.
+Perhaps a few more hours may be necessary to achieve full competency in stronger crosswinds and wheeler landings, as significantly it’s in crosswinds that tailwheel types can be more challenging.

-The Super Cub we use for training is a very great teaching aeroplane with all the classic tail wheel characteristics, but not so radically as to be unmanageable by a most students.
+The Super Cub we use for training is a great teaching aeroplane with all the classic tail wheel characteristics, but not so radically as to be unmanageable by a pilot new to the type.

 After gaining your rating there is the opportunity to further enhance your skills and enjoy the Super Cub’s short field characteristics with visits to local farm strips.